magento/pwa-studio/pwa-devdocs/src/_drafts/page-builder/overview/index.md

 title: Page Builder Integration
 ---

-Page Builder integrates into PWA studio by providing React components that are equivalent to the Magento Page Builder content types.
-It then populates those components with the data from the master format HTML.
-Here is a visualization of this process:
+The Page Builder integration into PWA studio provides React components that are equivalent to the native content types in Page Builder.
+The Page Builder integration code then populates those components with the property data from the master format HTML and renders them to the Venia PWA app.
+A visualization of this process follows:

 ![Page Builder Integration Overview](PageBuilderIntegration.svg)

 ## Detailed flow